mohamedhafizelhaj/AWS-Scenarios/Travel Booking Plarform/README.md

 5. **Global Reach:** The platform should be accessible to users worldwide with low latency.
 6. **Data Analytics:** Insights into user behavior, popular destinations, and booking patterns are needed.

-## Overview
+## The proposed solution
 This scenario outlines the architecture for TravelGuru, a scalable and secure travel booking platform.
-The solution leverages AWS services to meet requirements for scalability, performance, cost-effectiveness, and global reach.
+The solution leverages AWS services to meet requirements for security, scalability, performance, cost-effectiveness, and global reach.

 ## Architecture Components
 - **Search Functionality:** Amazon CloudSearch with scheduled indexing using CloudWatch.